svalat/homelinux/doc/package.md

  provide an url to fetch and to grab on and a regexp with capture semantic to extract the version from the files or links extracted from the page.
 If you fail to find websites you can also use `gentoo` without any URL (see media-libs/libpng as example).
 It can also be `http-gnome-cache` with url pointing the `cache.json` file provided by the gnome team for each packages.
+You can also use `hitgub` and provide an url with `github://USER/PROJECT`.
  * *md5* : You can provide the MD5 checksums for each version (TO BE IMPROVED BY USING FILENAMES INSTEAD).
  * *subdir* : Define the directory which is used into the archive.
  * *urls* : A list of URL to fetch the package archive.
 You can use $VERSION, $NAME, $SHORT_NAME or